TheThingsNetwork/docs/_content/v2-preview/uno/_quickstart.md

     The function will use [`digitalWrite()`](https://www.arduino.cc/en/Reference/DigitalWrite) to turn the LED on or off, based on the single byte message we receive.

 3. Select **Sketch > Upload** `Ctrl/⌘ U` to upload the sketch and then **Tools > Serial Monitor** `Ctrl/⌘ Shift M` to open the serial monitor.
-4. On the dashboard, navigate to your application, **Devices** and select your device.
+4. In the console, navigate to your application, **Devices** and select your device.
 5. With the serial monitor still open, enter `01` in the input field of the **Downlink** box and click **Send**.

     The next time your device sends a message it should display something like: